Get Involved

 Our CAC is a group of community advocates that reports to the Board of Directors.
 Its role is to:

-- advise DHSV’s Board on issues which impact on dental health
+- advise the Board of Directors on issues which impact on oral health

-- advocate to the Board on behalf of the community and marginalised users of our services
+- advocate to the Board on behalf of the community and vulnerable users of our services.

-Dental Health Services Victoria is committed to purposeful, proactive and constructive engagement with consumers.
+Oral Health Victoria is committed to purposeful, proactive and constructive engagement with consumers.
 We partner with people who use our services to

 - design